reactma/promarkdown/README.md

 ## Introduction

-ReMarkdown is a professional grade React markdown editor based on CodeMirror, for programmers and professional tech writters.
+ProMarkdown is a professional grade React markdown editor based on CodeMirror, for programmers and professional tech writters.

 [Github home](https://github.com/reactma/remarkdown)